-If you run your node on AWS, use an instance type with dedicated core time.
-Burstable Performance Instances have a limited number of CPU credits, so you should not use them to run Chainlink nodes that require consistent performance.
+If you run your node on AWS or another cloud platform, use a VM instance type with dedicated core time.
+Burstable Performance Instances and VM instances with shared cores often have a limited number of CPU credits, which do not perform well for Chainlink nodes that require consistent performance.